opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

    JavaScript is not allowed for security reasons.

+.. _catalog_card:

 Catalog card
 ^^^^^^^^^^^^

 .. image:: images/theme_catalog-card.png

 The **Catalog card** tab displays an editor in which to add pure HTML.
-It allows to customize the catalog cards displayed in the catalog of the portal, which represent the published datasets of that portal (see Exploring a dataset from the catalog).
+It allows to customize the catalog cards displayed in the catalog of the portal, which represent the published datasets of that portal (see :ref:`Exploring a dataset from the catalog <exploring_dataset>`).

 The following directives allow to retrieve information related to a dataset, which could be included in the catalog card.

 .. admonition:: Note
    :class: note

-   Directives used in the Catalog card tab come with a standard style, which can be modified in the Stylesheet tab.
+   Directives used in the Catalog card tab come with a standard style, which can be modified in the :ref:`Stylesheet <stylesheet>` tab.

 .. list-table::
    :widths: 50 50